airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 Collators logs can be monitored with: `journalctl -u robonomics.service -f`

-Now the robonomics collator is launched it will sync with the Kusama Relay Chain, this can take up quite some time depending on your network speed and system specifications, so we recommend to download a Kusama snapshot and use it.
+Once the Robonomics collator is launched it will begin to sync with the Kusama Relay Chain, this can take a considerable amount of time, depending on your network speed and system specifications, so we recommend to download a Kusama snapshot.

 ## Speeding up the sync process using a Kusama snapshot

-We recommend to do this immediately after you've created and started the robonomics service.
+We recommend to do this immediately after you've created and started the Robonomics service.
 You can find more info about snapshots and usage instructions on the following page: https://ksm-rocksdb.polkashots.io/

 Instructions: